-- A full 12 months of results will be included for the Hellaby acquisition (6 months in FY17) as well as other acquisitions made during FY17; - Forecast intra business synergies as a result of the Hellaby acquisition; and - Continued store network growth and solid performance in the underlying businesses.
+- A full twelve months of results will be included for the Hellaby acquisition (six months in FY17) as well as other acquisitions made during FY17; - Forecasted intra business synergies as a result of the Hellaby acquisition; and - · Continued store network growth and solid performance in the underlying businesses.

-Trading trends in July and for the month to date August have been consistent with expectations.
+Trading trends in July and for the month to date of August have been consistent with expectations.

-As a result of the above we are forecasting FY18 NPAT from continuing operations to be circa 30% above FY17 proforma NPAT from continuing operations.
+As a result of the above Bapcor is forecasting FY18 NPAT from continuing operations to be circa 30% above FY17 pro-forma NPAT from continuing operations.